-22. Exhibits and other items not retrieved by the deadline posted for pick-up, shall be deemed abandoned, and shall be donated to the Honey Show Committee for future use or disposal.
-The sponsoring organization, nor the Honey Show Committee, is not responsible for any items left after the pick-up deadline.
-23. Any food or beverage item made with any dairy (or other perishable) ingredient(s) or components, or any exhibit that calls for or requires refrigeration for proper storage or holding, should be transported to the honey show, and presented to the Honey Show Secretary in a cooler, insulated/temperaturestable bag, or some other temperature controlled container.
+- 15. All food & beverage exhibits must be prepared under sanitary conditions and follow food safety guidelines.
+All food & beverage exhibits must be sealed and shelf-stable, or otherwise prepared and packaged in such a way to be able to withstand spoilage.
+Any entry that appears to be unsafe or unpalatable will not be judged and will be disqualified. - 16.
+Any food or beverage item made with any dairy (or other perishable) ingredient(s) or components, or any exhibit that calls for or requires refrigeration for proper storage or holding, should be transported to the honey show, and presented to the Honey Show Secretary in a cooler, insulated/temperature-stable bag, or some other temperature-controlled container.
 The Exhibitor MUST notify the Show Secretary of the necessity of refrigeration or cold storage for any item at the time of submission of the exhibit.
-Any exhibit, or component of an exhibit, that the Judge(s) deem unfit or unsafe due to a temperaturerelated storage or transport issue will not be judged and may be subject to disqualification.
-24. The Presiding Judge may, based on the number of exhibits submitted, combine one or more classes into a single class, or divide a single class into one or more subclasses.
+Any exhibit, or component of an exhibit, that the Judge(s) deem unfit or unsafe due to a temperature-related storage or transport issue will not be judged and may be subject to disqualification.